What is animal-assisted therapy?

 Where does animal-assisted therapy come from?

-The first formal therapeutic work and research into animal-assisted therapy was done in 1961 by child psychologist Dr Boris Levinson.
+Historically, small pets have been used to calm or comfort patients.
+In the 1960s, child psychologist Dr Boris Levinson did the first formal therapeutic work and research into animal-assisted therapy.
 It has been gaining popularity since the late 1990s.

 What is the idea behind animal-assisted therapy for autistic children?

 Animal-assisted therapy comes from studies of human-animal interaction and human-animal bonding.
 This field looks at the relationship between animals and humans.
-The theory is that animals are a source of calming, non-judgmental support and can help with communication and social interaction.
+The theory is that animals are a source of calming, non-judgmental support and can help make communication and social interaction easier.

-For example, an autistic child might feel more comfortable interacting and communicating with a dog.
-The child might then learn how to apply these social and communication skills in family and other relationships.
+For example, an autistic child might feel more comfortable learning and practising how to interact and communicate with an animal than a person.
+The child might later learn how to apply these skills to communicate with their family and friends.

 What does animal-assisted therapy involve?